Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Introduction

-Furthermore, some of the aforementioned applications actually rely on confidence sequences, which are anytime-valid counterparts of confidence intervals.
+Furthermore, some of the aforementioned applications rely on confidence sequences, which are anytime-valid counterparts of confidence intervals.
 A $(1-\alpha)$-confidence interval $C_{\text{CI}}$ for a target parameter $\theta$ is a random set such that $P (\theta \in C_{\text{CI}}) \geq 1-\alpha$, where $C_{\text{CI}}$ is built after having observed a fixed number of observations.
-In contrast, a $(1-\alpha)$-confidence sequence $C_{\text{CS}, t}$ provides a high-probability guarantee that the parameter $\theta$ is contained in the sequence at all time points, i.e., $P (\exists t\geq 1: \theta \in C_{\text{CS}, t}) \geq 1-\alpha$, with $t$ representing the number of observations collected sequentially.
+In contrast, $(C_{t})_{t\geq1}$ is a $(1-\alpha)$-confidence sequence if $P (\forall t\geq 1: \theta \in C_{t}) \geq 1-\alpha$, with $t$ representing the number of observations collected sequentially.
 Confidence sequences are of key importance in online settings, where data is observed sequentially and probabilistic guarantees that hold at stopping times are often desired: confidence sequences allow for sequential procedures that are continuously monitored and adaptively adjusted.
-For instance, optimal adaptive Neyman allocation for randomized control trials in the context of causal inference and off-policy evaluation \citep{neopane2025optimistic} are based on confidence sequences for the variance.
+For instance, the optimal adaptive Neyman allocation in causal inference \citep{neopane2025optimistic} is based on confidence sequences for the variance.

+Variance confidence sequences are particularly valuable when uncertainty quantification must be performed sequentially and in a data-dependent manner.
+For instance, the optimal adaptive Neyman allocation in causal inference \citep{neopane2025optimistic} is based on confidence sequences for the variance.
+Similarly, in online learning and bandit problems, high-probability regret guarantees are often derived via concentration arguments, and sharp variance bounds enable tighter such conversions \citep{mnih2008empirical, audibert2009exploration}.
+Furthermore, in risk-sensitive decision-making, such as safe reinforcement learning or clinical trials \citep{kazerouni2017conservative, howard2021time}, sequential variance bounds allow practitioners to monitor and constrain risk in real time without relying on fixed horizons.
+More broadly, empirical Bernstein-type bounds play an important role in adaptive stopping rules, best-arm identification, and Monte Carlo estimation, where tighter variance estimates directly translate into improved sample efficiency.

 In many such online settings, the assumption that data points are independent and identically distributed (iid) is often too strong and unrealistic due to the dynamic and evolving nature of data streams.
 Unlike traditional offline analyses where data can be assumed to come from a fixed distribution, online environments involve sequentially arriving data that may exhibit temporal dependencies.
 Thus, we seek to develop concentration inequalities that only require the following assumption to hold (where $\E_t$ and $\V_t$ denote conditional expectations and variances, respectively; these definitions are later formalized in Section~\ref{section:background}). \begin{assumption} The stream of random variables $X_1, X_2, \ldots$ is such that